ionzero/vouchsafe/vouchsafe-specification.md

 field provides a mechanism for attenuating scope; vouch tokens may only reduce scope or leave it unchanged.
 Vouch tokens MUST NOT expand scope.

-Vouch tokens MAY reference any Vouchsafe token type.
+Vouch tokens MUST reference only tokens of kind 'vch:attest' or 'vch:vouch'.
+References to tokens of kind 'vch:revoke' or 'vch:burn' are invalid and MUST be rejected by conforming implementations.

 The semantics of the referenced token are not altered by being vouched for.
 A vouch expresses only that the issuer is making a signed statement about that specific token.

 While a vouch is commonly used for one party to vouch for another's statement, self-vouching is permitted.
 A vouch token MAY reference another token issued by